DAILY MATH PRACTICE FOR GRADES 2–8

 Akros is built on the latest education science from the ground up.

 Each lesson revisits what your child got wrong yesterday, reinforces what they've mastered before, and introduces the next concept they're ready for — all on paper, where research says learning sticks best.
-And it happens every morning because the Akros daily email automates consistency for you.
+And it happens every morning because the Akros daily email automates the consistency habit for you.

 Finally, you can see what your child actually knows.